Stephboss9/-Light-and-Sound-Memory-Game/README.md

 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
 [hello]

-2. What was a challenge you encountered in creating this submission (be specific)?
-How did you overcome it? (recommended 200 - 400 words)
-[YOUR ANSWER HERE]

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]

-4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words)
-[YOUR ANSWER HERE]

 ## Interview Recording URL Link